 - Try a prepackaged liquid nutritional supplement or an energy bar rather than skip a meal entirely.
 Every little bit helps.

 "Any time you abruptly change the medication you're taking, your body goes through a change that can influence how you feel, including your energy level.
-And depending on what kind of medications you are taking, or you just stopped taking, the effect can be small or substantial."-- Marisa Weiss, M.D., president and founder, Breastcancer.org
+And depending on what kind of medications you are taking, or you just stopped taking, the effect can be small or substantial."-- Marisa Weiss, M.D., chief medical officer, Breastcancer.org